barryclark/jekyll-now/README.md

 #### 3) Your blog is live!

-You can now go to http://username.github.io and you'll see your site live!
+Go to http://username.github.io and you'll see your site live!
 This can take up to 10 minutes to update, but often it's there right away.

 #### 4) Customize your blog

-You can input your details by simply editing the configuration file.
-Go to the base directory and open up _config.yml.
+Input your details by simply editing the configuration file.
+Go to your forked repository and open up _config.yml.
 In there you'll be able to input your:

 - Blog name
 - Description